After applying to FGCU, do I have to apply to the Honors College or will I be automatically accepted?

 I got accepted into the Honors College.
 What now?

 - Congratulations!
-Now, you just need to be sure to check your email regularly as we will continue to send you important information and updates before the start of the academic year.
-Since most of our important communication is sent via email, be sure to update our office if your preferred email changes, especially if you use your High School's email system, which you may not be able to access after you graduate.
+Make sure you complete your Honors College reservation form to confirm your seat in the Honors College.
+Continue to check your Eagle Email regularly as we will continue to send you important information and updates before the start of the academic year.
+Be sure to update our office if your preferred email (your non FGCU Eagle Email) or mailing address changes, especially if you use your High School's email system, which you may not be able to access after you graduate.

 Is Honors housing mandatory?

 All incoming first-year Honors students have the option to live in our Honors Living-Learning Community (LLC) in FGCU’s South Village.
 The Honors community is located on the fifth floor of Palmetto Hall and houses the majority of our first-year Honors students.
 If you choose to live in the Honors community, you will be able to easily connect with the other Honors students in your year, and you will also have the benefit of participating in the one-hour per week Honors Living-Learning course, which connects students to the best features of Honors at FGCU, such as undergraduate research, study abroad, service learning, nationally competitive scholarships, leadership opportunities, and more.
 Living on campus in the Honors community is not a requirement, but is encouraged of all first-year Honors students.